Why chicken wire Christmas decorations are the latest trend gripping the nation

 If you're looking beyond just investing in the best Christmas wreath this year, Donna shares her imaginative chicken wire creation with us to inspire others to get creative with our Christmas ideas.
-It's easier than it looks, Donna assures us.
+And it's easier than it looks, Donna assures us.

-Chicken wire Christmas decoration trend – quick links to the kit you need
+Chicken wire Christmas arch trend – quick links to the kit you need

 'My neighbour gave me the chicken wire and I bought most of the items from a local garden centre.
-I cut the shape out that I wanted.
-My husband attached it to our lounge door, so I could decorate in the warm!' she says humorously.
+I cut the shape out that I wanted and my husband attached it to our lounge door, so I could decorate in the warm!' she says humorously.

 'After I had filled it all, I added the baubles and small items.
 The baubles were attached with plant wire.'